boojamya/total_duration/README.md

 It is recursive so it will dig through all folders.

----
 ## **Installation**
 #### **DIRECT DOWNLOAD**
 You can download the fully built app under the "Releases" section of this Github page.
+Or...

 #### **MANUAL BUILD**
 **You will need to download a static version of ffprobe**
 > Visit https://www.ffmpeg.org/download.html where you can download the ffmpeg package (includes ffprobe) depending on your OS.